 What format works best?

-We prefer to receive submissions as a Word attachment to an email message.
+We prefer to receive submissions as Word documents attached to an email message.
 If your news is or will be posted on your own website, please email us the link.
 Sometimes, rather than or in addition to sending your news out as a general release, it will be linked to your site from the home page, news page or Inside UW–Madison.
-If you are not asking for a media distribution but would like your news considered for Web posting, just sending the link is sufficient.
+If you are not asking for a media distribution but would like your news considered for web posting, just sending the link is sufficient.

 How long should my story be?

 Think “less is more.”
 In other words, keep it short.
 We reserve the right to edit items for length if they are more than about 500-600 words.
 We may return lengthy items to you to condense.